 - (Healthy Rest / Relaxation or Completion) be able to rest and regenerate in order to become aware and clear about what is needed next (start over at Step 1).”

 But, “when sensitivity is impeded via a barrier, the loop is either stalled or becomes a shallow or unsatisfying journey,” describes Kurtz in his 1990 book on Hakomi Method.
 “The sensitivity cycle is a process and barriers are its interruptions.”
 Kurtz describes a barrier as a habitual way we block increases to sensitivity in each stage of the cycle.

-Don’t forget to consider where your organization might be at in terms of the sensitivity cycle.
-If they’re just getting started, and have yet to define their own vision, mission or company values, they might be early in the awareness/clarity stage.
+Don’t forget to consider where your organization might be in terms of the sensitivity cycle.
+If they’re just getting started and have yet to define their vision, mission or company values, they might be early in the awareness/clarity stage.
 Timing is important here, so approaching your company once they’ve reached a level of awareness and clarity about their own business proposition or strategy is key for engaging them in support of the causes or social issues you feel strongly about.

 2. Clarify what you value and what your company values

 The start of a new decade and a new year is a great time to get clear on what you value—from the inside out.
 From this place of knowing what you hold dear comes your boundaries, your goals and your purpose.
-And from this place you’ll more easily be able to focus in on the social issues, humanitarian efforts and causes you really care about rather than blindly, randomly reacting to every situation, cause or organization vying for your attention.
+And from this place you’ll more easily be able to focus on the social issues, humanitarian efforts and causes you really care about rather than blindly, randomly reacting to every situation, cause or organization vying for your attention.